YOU CAN HELP CONTROL MOSQUITOS IN YOUR YARD

 Does it cover all Mosquitoes?

-Yes, there are many species of mosquitoes and our programs will help to reduce the population of all of them.
+Yes, there are many species of mosquitos and our programs will help to reduce the population of all of them.

 Will it be you servicing my home?